LGLTeam/Android-Login-Form-Java/README.md

 Now decompile your **app-debug.apk**.

 Copy all your smali folders to the game's smali folder to the game's decompiled directory `(game name)\smali`.
 If the game have multidexes, add your smali to the last classes dex if possible to prevent compilation errors such as `Unsigned short value out of range: xxxxx`

+If the game has already okhttp smalis, don't add it.

 Now, you must know the game's launch activity/main activity